sam-ludlow/mame-ao/README.md

 - You can access it at http://localhost:12380/.
 - Just click on image to start the machine.
 Select machine query profiles using the top menu.
 - If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.
-- UI background colour will change to pink when mame-ao is working.
+- UI background colour will change to orange when mame-ao is working.
 You can click on the mame-ao console window to see what it's doing.
-- mame-ao

 ## System requirements

 - Windows with .net framework 4.8
 - 32 bit / 64 bit (application is 32 bit keeps RAM usage down)
 - 2 Gb RAM free

-## Known issues

-- Not all Software list disks (SL CHD) are available in the archive.org items & may contains incorect files (sha1 don't match), [see software disk section](#sources---software-disk).

 ## Reporting issues